IABTechLab/uid2docs/docs/guides/snowflake_integration.md

 - [Unified ID 2.0 Advertiser Identity Solution](https://app.snowflake.com/marketplace/listing/GZT0ZRYXTMV) for advertisers/brands
 - [Unified ID 2.0 Data Provider Identity Solution](https://app.snowflake.com/marketplace/listing/GZT0ZRYXTN0) for data providers

->IMPORTANT: To be able to request data, you must have the `ACCOUNTADMIN` role privileges in your Snowflake account.
+>IMPORTANT: To be able to request data, you must use the `ACCOUNTADMIN` role or another role with the `CREATE DATABASE` and `IMPORT SHARE` privileges in your Snowflake account.

 To request access to a UID2 Share, complete the following steps: